This post may contain affiliate links. Please read our disclosure policy.

 • My favorite hack is to use an ice cube tray to freeze pesto portions individually and tossing them in a freezer bag.

-Did you make this easy basil pesto recipe?
-Are you ditching store-bought pesto forever?
+Did you make this pesto with pine nuts?
 Let me know in the comments below!
 You can also find me on Instagram.

 Really Easy Pesto Recipe

-This homemade pesto recipe is super easy!
-You just need a handful of ingredients and a food processor.
-It tastes so much better than the store-bought variety.
+This easy pesto recipe is bright and irresistible!
+You just need a handful of ingredients and a food processor, and it tastes so much better than the store-bought variety.

 Ingredients